 Also displayed is a new exhibition featuring the town’s former willow-working industry.

 The Gardner Room holds temporary exhibitions, some of which are assembled by local schools.
-For the 2016 season we are telling the story of milk production and cheese making in Sherborne in collaboration with Hunt’s Dairies and also creating a display of thatching tools from a local family.
+For the 2017 season we are featuring an exhibition on wartime nursing in Sherborne and its pioneering role.

 A popular feature of this gallery is a podium and touch-screen linked to a computerised database, where you can access and order many themed images from our extensive photographic archives.